 Fast forward; now I am a Christian woman, and I seek only the approval of Christ.
 I am way more secure in who I am as a woman, and I don’t need the approval of others around me because I am confident in my abilities as a Christ follower, functional adult, dedicated wife, and a devoted mother.
 I know who I am in Christ.
 As a result, this person is no longer a part of my life.
 We are connected through familial ties though, but I do not engage with her and have only seen her less than a hand full of times in the last few years.
-Still, she seems to surface every now and again – including this past week when I learned that she watches over us through a friend that happens to be my neighbor.
-I felt so violated.
-I have never been a private person per say, but I do believe that not allowing certain people access is for the best.
-I wish instead of spying on our family, she would own up to the hurt she has caused and make amends.
+Still, she seems to surface every now and again – I have never been a private person per say, but I do believe that not allowing certain people access is for the best.
+I wish instead of watching our fanily from afar, she would own up to the hurt she has caused and make amends.
 I am for reconciliation, and I have mended broken relationships that seemed irreparable that proves that.
 I am for peace, which is why I can not allow an unrepentant person to recreate the same cycle of hurt that has already been recreated too many times in the past.
 Jesus told me I am to forgive, and I do, but he never said I had to endure emotional and mental abuse and that is where I have established boundaries for a reason.

 I am literally unable to write all the damage, and all the hurt that I have endured at this person’s hands in one post, and in the same sense I’m unable to write all the comfort I have received from God about it.
 I can tell you before I met with this person to try and seek counseling, I wrote pages and pages of scripture verses, and almost every single time I open my bible I read something that reminds me of her and the entire situation, so God has been very present to me through it all.
 I am thankful for that.